-HeyGen for Business AI video generation for teams | HeyGen
+HeyGen for Business AI Video Generation for Teams | HeyGen

 Priority processing

 Faster video generation with priority rendering.
-Business users go to the front of the queue.
+Business users move to the front of the queue.

 5x more generation usage

-Get far more monthly generative capacity than individual plans, so you can create at scale without running into limits.
+Get significantly more monthly generative capacity than individual plans.
+Create at scale without running into limits.

 Videos up to 60 minutes

 Create and translate videos up to 60 minutes.
-Long-form training, webinars and presentations supported.
+Long-form training, webinars, and presentations are supported.

 See how businesses like yours scale video creation and drive growth with the most innovative AI video platform.